 Do You Need A Lawyer?

 As detailed above, there are two primary steps to obtaining Diversion.
-Firstly, an offender must receive a Diversion Notice from Victoria Police and secondly, they must be deemed suitable by a Magistrate or Judicial Registrar in open court.
+Firstly, an offender must receive a Diversion Notice from Victoria Police and secondly, they must be deemed suitable by a magistrate or judicial registrar in open court.

 During either of those stages, an offender may be rejected for inclusion within the Diversion Program.
 Once rejected, an offender’s matter must go through the general criminal list.
 If an offender pleads guilty, or is found guilty after a contested hearing, he or she will have a notation on their criminal record.

 If you have been offered a Diversion Notice, or believe you may be eligible for one, we suggest you seek legal advice.
 Our criminal lawyers are available to provide expert advice and assistance while you navigate this process.
-The Armstrong Legal team can be contacted on 1300 038 223.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.